paketo-buildpacks/paketo-website/content/docs/buildpacks/nodejs.md

 ## Stack support
 The Node.js Buildpack runs fine on the Base builder for most apps.
 If your app requires compilation of native extensions using `node-gyp`, the buildpack requires that you use the Full builder.
-This is because `node-gyp` requires `python` that's absent on the Base builder, and the module may require other shared objects.
+This is because `node-gyp` requires `python` which is excluded from the the Base builder, and the module may require other shared objects.